-The 'chemistry' meeting, or call, when starting the coaching process
+The 'chemistry' when starting the coaching process

 You are thinking about hiring a coach, and the offering sounds good.
 At some point, you probably either pick up the phone or meet up live to discuss details.
 While you probably have a lot of the technical questions to answer (what, how, how much, where...), please don't forget this is also about the 'chemistry'.
 This is where both sides decide if it could be fruitful to work together.
 Like all good decisions, this is partly based on information and partly down to gut feeling.